-Teen Yoga Monthly Theme – May 2021
+Teen Yoga Monthly Theme – June 2021

 Every month the Foundation focuses on a different aspect of young people’s lives and looks at how yoga can help disadvantaged young people address it.
 It might be stress, or social media or how to keep focus on your studies.
 This month we focus on:

 Taking Care of Me to Take Care of You

 Most of us will be familiar with the concept of self-care but it is basically anything you do to take care of yourself so you can stay physically, mentally and emotionally well.
 Research suggests self-care promotes positive health outcomes, such as fostering resilience, living longer and becoming better equipped to manage stress.

 There’s no doubt that the past year has been stressful for many and particularly teens as they navigate their way through all the changes the pandemic has brought on while also managing their day-to-day.
 They carry a heavy burden, many of them know people who are either suicidal or self-harming or have eating disorders.
 It’s a lot for them to be dealing with.

 We thought self-care might be a good theme because when we are able to care for ourselves then it becomes easier to care for and help others.
 And yet, a key tool for self-care is setting boundaries – knowing when you can be there to support someone and also knowing when it might be good for them to get professional help.
 According to the BMJ, in addition to self-care being the activities individuals do on their own to promote physical and emotional health, it also includes the ways that individuals interact with clinicians and healthcare systems to tend to physical and emotional health.

 Self-care is anything you do for yourself that feels nourishing – that can be something relaxing or calming, or it can be something that is intellectual or spiritual or physical or practical or something you need to get done.
 What is self-care for one person will likely differ from someone else and yet the benefits are the same – reduced stress, improved immune system, increased productivity and higher self-esteem.